ritikkashyap720/Takenotes/README.md

 # Features

- - You add your notes with title.
+ - You can add your notes with title.
  - Give colour to your notes.
  - Edit notes
  - Edit notes color